simonava5/Final-Project-for-Programming-and-Scripting/README.md

 # 3. CONCLUSION

-I found it extremely useful to get a general idea about the data to be analyzed using simple Python functions such as describe().
+I found it extremely useful to get a general idea about the data to begin with using simple Python functions such as describe().
 It provided me with some basic information which gave me a greater understanding of what I've to work with.

 We can see from Table 3 that the average length and width of a sepal is 5.8 and 3.05, and the average length and width of a petal is 3.75 and 1.19 indicating that a petal of the Iris spieces is smaller in size than the sepal.